-Aged 46, has been appointed a Non-Executive Director of the Company on 17 December 2015.
-Mr. Feng is a director of SIIC Investment Company Limited, the holding company of the Investment Manager of the Company and is a wholly-owned subsidiary of Shanghai Industrial Investment (Holdings) Company Limited, which became a substantial shareholder of the Company since December 2015.
+Aged 47, has been appointed a Non-Executive Director of the Company on 17 December 2015.
+Mr. Feng is a director of SIIC Investment Company Limited, the holding company of the Investment Manager of the Company and is a wholly-owned subsidiary of SIIC, which became a substantial shareholder of the Company since December 2015.

-Mr. Feng was a director of Haitong Securities Co., Ltd (a company currently listed on The Stock Exchange of Hong Kong Ltd.) from 16 May 2011 to 30 December 2014 and re-designated as a supervisor since 30 December 2014.
+Mr. Feng was a director of Haitong Securities Co., Ltd (a company currently listed on the Hong Kong Stock Exchange) from 16 May 2011 to 30 December 2014 and re-designated as a supervisor since 30 December 2014.

 Mr. Feng obtained a bachelor's degree in engineering from Shanghai Jiao Tong University in July 1993, and a master's degree in business administration from Webster University in November 1998.
-Mr. Feng is an economist recognised by Ministry of Personnel of the PRC in November 2001, and an in-house legal counsel recognized by Ministry of Personnel, Ministry of Justice and State owned Assets Supervision and Administration Commission of the PRC in October 2007, qualified as an independent director for listed companies recognized by Shanghai Stock Exchange since June 2013.
+Mr. Feng is an economist recognised by Ministry of Personnel of the PRC in November 2001, and an in-house legal counsel recognised by Ministry of Personnel, Ministry of Justice and State owned Assets Supervision and Administration Commission of the PRC in October 2007, qualified as an independent director for listed companies recognised by Shanghai Stock Exchange since June 2013.
 Mr. Feng joined SIIC Investment (Shanghai) Co., Ltd. in January 1999 and served in various positions and has been the vice chairman and president since September 2014.
-He has been the chairman and president of Shanghai SIIC Investment Consulting Co., Ltd. since December 2014 and a director of Shanghai Lujiazui Finance & Trade Zone United Development Co., Ltd. since July 2004.
+He has been the chairman and president of Shanghai SIIC Investment Management Consulting Co., Ltd. since December 2014 and a director of Shanghai Lujiazui Finance & Trade Zone United Development Co., Ltd. since July 2004.

 Mr. Feng has also been the chairman of SIIC Investment Company Limited and South Pacific Hotel Hong Kong Co., Ltd. since April 2012.
 He has been the chairman of Shanghai SIIC Asset Operation Co.
-Ltd. since December 2014, the vice chairman of Shanghai Guojin Leasing Co., Ltd. since January 2014, a director of Shanghai Shangshi Group Finance Co., Ltd. since May 2014, a supervisor of Shanghai Pudong Science and Technology Investment Co., Ltd. since January 2015 and a director of SIIC Financial Services Holdings Ltd. since February 2015.
+Ltd. since December 2014, the vice chairman of Shanghai Guojin Leasing Co., Ltd. since January 2014, a director of Shanghai Shangshi Group Finance Co., Ltd. since May 2014 and a director of SIIC Financial Services Holdings Ltd. since February 2015.
 Mr. Feng has been appointed a director of Shanghai Investment Asset Operation Co., Ltd. since December 2015.